zoe-walker/Visualizations/docs/template-customisation-guide.md

 ## webpack.prod.js

+Editing this file is optional.

 The name of the visualization package file generated each time you rebuild the package is controlled by the *ZipFilesPlugin* defined in this file.
-You can edit this if you want to give the package file a more meaningful name.
+The package file name is taken from the package name in the `package.json` file and the version number, you can edit this if you want to give the package file a different name.

-__Note__: If you alter the name of the generated package file, you should update the `.gitignore` file to prevent the binary file being included in the source repository.
+__Note__: The `.gitignore` file excludes all zip files in the top level folder to prevent the binary files being included in the source repository.

 [Table of Contents](#table-of-contents)